osugodbless/blog-articles/blog.md

 Further to this, I created an SSL/TLS certificate in ACM, and attached it to the CloudFront distribution.
 This was to ensure that CloudFront uses secure HTTP (HTTPS) to serve the website.
 I then configured Amazon Route53 to route traffic from my existing domain to my CloudFront distribution.

-See a screen snip of thw website below
+See a screen snip of the website below

 ![website](img/website-snapshot.png)